fbpx

 Similarly, if it is proven that the damage was caused by wilful misconduct, then the insurance will not cover the damage costs.

-Unlike other boat insurance policies (such as fully comp, for example), third party insurance will not cover fire or theft.
+Unlike other boat insurance policies (such as fully comprehensive), third-party insurance will not cover fire or theft.
 In order to have those covered, you will need to pay for an additional premium.

 Given that fires and theft are more common in cars (and so are generally covered in car insurance), many boat owners do not see the point in having fire and theft covered on their boats, especially as they are not required in most marinas.
 The choice is yours, of course.